eblerjana/long-read-1kg/graph-augmentation-pipeline/README.md

 # Graph augmentation pipeline

 This pipeline extends an existing minigraph pangenome graph by adding variant calls produced by different callsets (such as Delly, Sniffles2 or SVarp).
-For details on how to produce the results described here: https://www.biorxiv.org/content/10.1101/2024.04.18.590093v1 , see file `` SAGA.md ``.
+For details on how to re-produce the results described here: https://www.biorxiv.org/content/10.1101/2024.04.18.590093v1 , see file `` SAGA.md ``.

 ## Dependencies